-- Planning Process amendments - Include a generic employment line item in the plans of all NDIS participants of working age that could be used to access employment services.
-If the participant does not access employment, funding could be reabsorbed. - o Clear guidance about Core Support funding for employment: - For people with an existing plan without "Finding and Keeping a Job": - Any person with an existing NDIS plan, and who is offered employment by an ADE, can supply proof of offer of employment to the LAC/Planner. - The plan is then amended, without the need to have a review meeting, to include "Finding and Keeping a Job" at the corresponding funding level specific to the organisation making the offer of employment.
+- Testing the new NDIS Supported Employment model and any supplementary Government funding initiatives must be rigorously tested prior to approval by the NDIA Board and Government with a representative group of ADEs that change and drive innovation in the sector. - Planning Process amendments: - Include a generic employment line item in the plans of all NDIS participants of working age that could be used to access employment services.
+If the participant does not access employment, funding could be reabsorbed. - Clear guidance about Core Support funding for employment: - For people with an existing plan without "Finding and Keeping a Job": - Any person with an existing NDIS plan, and who is offered employment by an ADE, can supply proof of offer of employment to the LAC/Planner.

-- > Plan dates are not changed ensuring no impact on other items in the plan. - > Plan then continues normal cycle of review as per dates of existing plan. - Re-instigating interim funding arrangements, ie the process that existed under Case Based Funding whereby a new employee is funded by DSS until appropriate NDIS funding in their plan. - Education and awareness initiatives such as: - many people with disability and their carers have been 'conditioned' to not even consider work.
+- The plan is then amended, without the need to have a review meeting, to include "Finding and Keeping a Job" at the corresponding funding level specific to the organisation making the offer of employment. - Plan dates are not changed ensuring no impact on other items in the plan. - Plan then continues normal cycle of review as per dates of existing plan. - Re- and awareness initiatives such as: - many people with disability and their carers have been 'conditioned' to not even consider work.
 As awareness of work options grows, people will pursue employment and ask for facilitative supports to be included in their plan.
 Promotion of supported employment also needs to address the negative associations that have been made with ADEs - Education and awareness for Planners and LACs to highlight the social and economic benefits of supported employment and explain supported employment, as opposed to outdated "sheltered employment" perceptions. - Referral pathways initiatives such as: - Implement a review mechanism for School Leaver Employment Supports (SLES) participants who do not achieve an employment outcome, a trigger to discuss Supported Employment as an option. - Greater engagement with specialist schools and Support Teachers Transition (STTs) to foster better awareness of Supported Employment and its benefits - Supported Employment to be considered as an employment outcome for suitable Disability Employment Services (DES) participants who do not achieve an employment outcome after a specified time. - Allow DES/SLES participants to access Supported Employment in some capacity i.e. work whilst looking for a job in Open Employment.